West Gosforth railway station: History

 As a result of poor passenger numbers, the station, along with the branch line closed to passengers on 17 June 1929.
 It remained open for goods traffic, although the station at West Gosforth was downgraded to a public delivery siding on 23 August 1954, before closing altogether on 14 August 1967.

-Tyne and Wear Metro
+The line through the station remained open, to serve sidings at the ICI Callerton explosives depot, situated between Callerton and Ponteland, and Rowntree's Fawdon factory, just west of Coxlodge.

-In May 1981, a section of the former branch line was reopened in stages between South Gosforth and Bank Foot, as part of the Tyne and Wear Metro network.
-The current station at Regent Centre is situated near to the site of the former at West Gosforth.
+In May 1981, the line between South Gosforth and Bank Foot was rebuilt to become part of the Tyne and Wear Metro network.
+Freight traffic to and from Rowntree's factory and ICI Callerton continued to share the line with the metro until they closed in July 1988 and March 1989 respectively.
+The Metro line was later extended from Bank Foot to Newcastle Airport in November 1991.
+The current station at Regent Centre is situated on the site of the former station of West Gosforth.